Ismihan Sultan

-Ismihan Sultan (اسمیخان سلطان; also Esmehan Sultan; Manisa, 1545 – Costantinople, 8 August 1585) was an Ottoman princess, daughter of Sultan Selim II (reign 1566–74) and his favorite concubine, Haseki Sultan and legal wife Nurbanu Sultan.
-She was the granddaughter of Suleiman the Magnificent (reign 1520–66) and his favourite consort, Haseki sultan and legal wife Hürrem Sultan, sister of Sultan Murad III (reign 1574–95) and aunt of Sultan Mehmed III (reign 1595–1603) as well as the niece of Mihrimah Sultan.
-She was also the wife of renowned Ottoman Grand Vizier Sokollu Mehmed Pasha.
+Ismihan Sultan (اسمیخان سلطان; also Esmehan Sultan; 1545 – 8 August 1585) was an Ottoman princess, daughter of Sultan Selim II (reign 1566–74) and of his favorite concubine, Haseki Sultan and legal wife Nurbanu Sultan.
+She was the granddaughter of Suleiman the Magnificent (reign 1520–66) and his favourite consort Hürrem Sultan, sister of Sultan Murad III (reign 1574–95) and the aunt of Sultan Mehmed III (reign 1595–1603).
+She was the wife of the renowned Ottoman Grand Vizier Sokollu Mehmed Pasha.

 Early years

 Ismihan Sultan was born in Manisa in 1545.
 She was the daughter of Şehzade Selim (future Selim II), son of Sultan Suleiman the Magnificent and Hurrem Sultan, and his favorite concubine, and later Haseki and legal wife, Nurbanu Sultan.
 She spent her early life in Manisa and Konya, where her father served as a sanjak-bey.
 Ismihan was described as not being particularly beautiful.

 First marriage

 In 1562, strong alliances were made for the daughters of Şehzade Selim, the prince who would succeed Suleiman as Selim II.
 On 17 August 1562, Ismihan married Sokollu Mehmed Pasha, while her sisters Gevherhan married the admiral Piyale Pasha, and Şah the chief falconer Hasan Agha.
 It was widely reported that her father was particularly happy to give Ismihan's hand to Sokollu as a reward for the vizier's help in his succession struggle with his brother Şehzade Bayezid.
 The State Treasury covered the expenses for the imperial wedding and granted 15,000 florins as a wedding gift to the imperial son-in-law.
 The couple owned two palaces, one located in Kadırga, and the other one located in Üsküdar.
 The two together had three sons and a daughter.